vipinpv85/DPDK_SURICATA-4_1_1/README.md

 <img src="images/arch.png" width=auto>

 # Things to do
- - [ ] implement SW or HW Symmetric Hashing for reassembled packets.
  - [ ] flatten the packet buffer for full zero-copy mode.
  - [ ] use zero copy for paylaod, PKT decode and other layers